 The public awareness component is expected to measure the level of awareness of key electrical safety precautions among public within the distributors service territory.
-A standard survey across the province was first implemented in early 2016, and Bluewater completed a second public safety awareness survey in early 2018.
-Bluewater Power customers have increased their safety awareness to 86% compared to 81.9% achieved in 2016.
+A standard survey across the province was first implemented in early 2016, and Bluewater completed its third bi-annual public safety awareness survey in early 2020.
+Bluewater Power customers have increased their safety awareness to 87% compared to 86% achieved in 2018.
 This is a positive trend as Bluewater Power continues to provide safety awareness information to our customers through many different channels.